everythingability/o1o/works/wandering-paint-loop/WanderingPaintLoop.md

 ![Wandering](index.png)

 It stops when it *thinks* it has restored the "balance" between red and blue, with both at 50%.
+I liked the idea of *dumb helpfulness*, and apologetic destroyer of images.

 <video width="1000" height="800" controls>
   <source src="gradient.mp4" type="video/mp4">
     Your browser does not support the video tag.
 </video>